fabferri/about-k8s/aks-hands-on/aks-10-acr/Readme.md

 - login in Azure subscription
 - create a ACR
 - copy the standard nginx image from [docker registry](https://hub.docker.com/) to the ACR
-- create a AKS cluster
+- create a AKS cluster with nginx docker image stored in the ACR

 <br>